-21 bright and comfortable single, double / twin and family rooms, all with en-suite and one double room with handbasin.
+21 bright and comfortable single, double / twin and family rooms, all with en-suite bathroom.
 On the ground floor in the main building are nine rooms, reception and a dining area and on the second floor are four rooms and a lounge area with views of Hekla and Tindfjöll mountains.
 Also rooms in a separate building next to the mainhouse.

 The dining area on the hotel’s ground floor sits up to 40 people.
 A three-course dinner appetiser, main course and dessert is served at 19:30 in summer and at 19:00 during the winter months.
 There is an emphasis on using local ingredients where possible, including meat, fresh seafood and Icelandic vegetables.
 Tea and coffee are available throughout the day.
 Licensed.

 Service and recreation

 Lækur offers guided hikes to places such as Mt. Þríhyrningur, one of the most popular hiking routes in the region.
 The farm has Icelandic farm animals, and guests are welcome to come and meet them.
 Hiking trails.
 Football field and a basketball hoop.
 Rich birdlife along the stream that runs next to the farm, Hróarslækur.
 An 18-hole golf course, Strandarvöllur, is a 15-minute-drive from the hotel.
 The nearest village with a good swimming pool, restaurants, shops, and other services, is Hella (14 km / 9 mi) and Hvolsvöllur village is just 23 km from Hotel Lækur (further east).